-This model prescribes elements for use in requests to databases and services and thus forms a fundamental part of the standards for VO requests.
-The use of this model should enable a user2 to select relevant observations from an archive efficiently.
+This model prescribes elements for use in requests to databases and services and thus forms a fundamental part of the standards for VO requests).
+The use of this model should enable a user to select relevant observations from an archive efficiently.
 The selection will be based purely on the geometry of the observations, that is, how and how accurately the multidimensional space is covered and sampled.
+Discovery may only require a simplified overview (e.g. position, waveband, average spatial resolution).
+The user may opt for the inclusion of data where there is insufficient information to respond to certain parts of a query.
+Eventually, it should be possible for a client to generate a detailed multidimensional footprint of an observation.
+For example:

-$^{^1 \}rm{Unless}$ otherwise stated, we use the terms "dataset", "observations" etc. to mean any applicable observed or simulated data.
+$^{1}$ Unless otherwise stated, we use the terms "dataset", "observations" etc. to mean any applicable observed or simulated data.